Dougherty County, GA Violent Crime Rates and Maps

 More cost data

-The D- grade indicates that the rate of violent crime is much higher than that of the average US county.
-Dougherty County ranks in the 11th percentile for safety, meaning it is safer than 11% of counties but less safe than 89%.
-This analysis applies only to Dougherty County's official city boundaries.
+The D- grade reflects how often assault, robbery, rape, and murder occur in Dougherty County against the average US county, where the rate is much higher than the norm.
+Dougherty County sits in the 11th percentile for violent-crime safety, ahead of 11% of counties and behind 89%.
+The grade covers only Dougherty County's official city boundaries.
 See the table below for nearby counties.

 The Cost of Crime™ in Dougherty County, GA